 For more about chemotherapy look at the main chemotherapy section.
 It explains the treatment in detail including

-If you would like more information about chemotherapy, ask your chemotherapy nurse.
+If you would like more information about chemotherapy for brain tumours, ask your chemotherapy nurse.
 You can contact the Cancer Research UK nurses on freephone 0808 800 4040.
 They would be happy to help.
 Lines are open from 9am to 5pm, Monday to Friday.

 Question about cancer?
 Contact our information nurse team